Thank you for Visiting

-See individual courses for cost.
 WEA classes are generally free for anyone in receipt of a recognised means tested benefit.

 Courses in Gloucestershire.

-At: The Ashcroft Centre, 21 Ashcroft Road, Cirencester, GL7 1RA
+Also, at: The Ashcroft Centre, 21 Ashcroft Road, Cirencester, GL7 1RA Course code: C3529523

-Time: 10.15 – 12.15
+Times: 10.15 – 12.15 Cost: £56

 At: The Roots Coffee & Community Centre, Alvin Street, Gloucester.
 GL1 3EH